Mental Health Awareness Month in May

 May is Mental Health Awareness Month.

-Humans have been working to unravel the mysteries of the mind for thousands of years, yet it wasn’t until the 20th century that we came to use the term “mental health” and even longer to designate Mental Health Awareness Month in May.
+Doctors and scientists have been working to unravel the mysteries of the mind for hundreds of years, yet it wasn’t until the 20th century that we came to use the term “mental health” and even longer to designate Mental Health Awareness Month in May.

-Over the last 100 years, our regard toward mental illness has gone from fear to understanding, although we still have a long way to go when it comes to battling the stigma and providing proper treatment.
+Over the last 100 years, our regard for many types of mental health disorders has gone from fear to understanding, although we still have a long way to go when it comes to battling the stigma and providing proper treatment.

 History of Mental Health Awareness Month

-Mental Health Awareness Month actually has a fascinating and very long history.
+Mental Health Awareness Month has a fascinating and very long history.

 The first sanitariums opened in England during the industrial revolution, and their populations grew exponentially while social support systems were being ripped apart, and brutal working conditions replaced more humane ones.